See Also > Ladies Shooting Attire

 Whether you will be shooting in the August sunshine or into winter rain, you will need protection from the elements.
 Tweed Flat Caps are extremely popular, along with Waxed Flat Caps which are perfect for rainy days.
 Bushman type hats are also acceptable, but may impair your field of vision.

 The Footwear you choose should be sturdy, comfortable, durable and waterproof.
 You will be standing outside in the elements for several hours so water protection and a good, comfortable sole that keeps out cold and damp are essential.
 To provide the best insulation, look for neoprene or leather lining.
 Le Chameau are one of the finest brands and their boots are handcrafted by skillled bootmakers to provide you with the best quality footwear.
-The Jameson Shooting Boot is a beautiful leather boot with GoreTex and would be at home on the largest estate shoots.
 There are also high quality wellington boots from Aigle, which provide exceptional comfort when worn for long hours.
 The Aigle boots also feature incredibly durable and comfortable soles.
-Hunter also provide a range of shooting boots.
+Musto also have a superb range of footwear designed for shooting.

 Arriving at a shoot without a Gunslip is sure to turn heads for the wrong reasons.
 Carrying your gun in a case will also make it easier to carry and protect it from damage.
 Many options are available, although a classic brown leather gunslip with brass detailing will provide you with a timeless, understated look and, with good care should last you a lifetime.
 To go with your gunslip will also need a Cartridge Bag to carry all of your cartridges for the day.
 Often you can find an option to match your gunslip and again, it is worth looking for a classic, understated option that will compliment the rest of your oufit.

 As the over-seer of the event, and the one to whom everyone else will be looking, the gamekeeper should set a good example of traditional dress whilst retaining the all important comfort and functionality.
-A high quality coat, such as Musto's Storm Jacket, Loddington or Whisper would be an ideal option.
+A high quality coat, such as Musto's Keeper's Jacket, Seeland's Keeper Jacket or the Alan Paine Cambridge Coat would be an ideal option.
 Again breeks will form an important part of the outfit, but if there will be a dinner afterwards and you wish to protect your breeks, waterproof overtrousers are a sensible option.
-Again, boots like the Le Chameau Jameson are ideal in quality, function and style.

-From the Musto range we would recommend the Westmoor, Keeper or Fenland Packaway Jackets.
-The Westmoor is an entry level shooting Jacket which is also ideal for beaters and has recently been updated with increased durability.
-The Fenland Packaway (pictured below) was the winner of IPC Media's New Clothing Product in their 2014 Shooting Industry Awards and thus generated a great deal of interest at this year's CLA Game Fair.
+From the Musto range we would recommend the Keeper's Westmoor Jacket or Fenland Packaway Jackets.
+The Keeper's Westmoor is an entry level shooting Jacket which is also ideal for beaters and has recently been updated with increased durability.
+The Fenland Packaway (pictured below) was the winner of IPC Media's New Clothing Product in their 2014 Shooting Industry Awards.
 With a hydrostatic head of 10,000m, it is an excellent foul weather jacket.

 If you choose to wear breeks, the above rules still apply, however if you will be getting involved in beating and picking up, waterproof overtrousers are going to be a much more practical and sensible option.